 The perfect place to take a picnic dinner in Revelstoke is to the Monashee Lookout!
 Majestic is the only word that can be used to describe the scene from this vantage point; the city at valley bottom to stunning views of the Monashees give an all encompassing view of Revelstoke.
 Dine at one of the picnic tables or cuddle up to a fire in the Monashee Lookout cabin with their free firewood.

-10. Walk Amongst Giants
+10. Walk Amongst the Giants

-Words: Eliisa Tennant
+Original Words: Eliisa Tennant